Episode 4778: Plot

 When a worried Lucy (Hetti Bywater) and Peter Beale (Ben Hardy) find their father Ian Beale (Adam Woodyatt) on a bench after initially not being able to find him, Ian reflects on his life, saying that he feels that everyone bosses him around and that he cannot get anything right.
 He also tells Peter that he cannot stop him seeing Lola Pearce (Danielle Harold).
 Kat and Alfie are told that the pregnancy is fine and they find out that they are having twins, which shocks them.
 Linda apologises to Nancy for shouting at her and jumping to conclusions.
 Linda admits that she feels like she is losing Nancy and also tells her that she wants Nancy to find long-lasting love.
 Shirley Carter (Linda Henry) tells Johnny that she saw him kissing Danny and tells him that he should tell his parents about his sexuality, saying that they may not like it but they will eventually accept it.
 Shirley tells Johnny about a boy that she was close with who did something bad to prove to people that he was not gay.
 During a conversation, Linda tells Mick that Johnny is not gay and refuses to accept the possibility that he might be.

-Peter calls a unknown person and says that he is worried about Ian and requests their help.
+Peter calls an unknown person and says that he is worried about Ian and requests their help.
 Mick goes to Johnny and the pair talk, where Mick tells his son that it would be okay if he was gay, and adds that he knows that being gay is not a choice.
 Mick notes that he has noticed signs and saw Johnny's face when Nancy said he was gay and tells Johnny that he can tell him anything.
 Johnny begins crying and breaks down in Mick's arms; he tells his father that he is gay and believes that it is unnatural and wrong.
 Mick comforts him and reassures his son that he is proud of him and that it is okay.
 As Johnny continues crying to his father, Linda is seen crying outside the room, having heard the conversation.